About

-Humans take a long time to change.
+Humans experience small changes.
 Our biological traits are largely locked in.
 We cannot choose to be taller but we can try to have offspring with someone who is tall.

-Species take an even longer time to change.
-We cannot choose to have fins or wings, but if our descendants predominantly live near water or treetops, they are more likely to free dive or jump.
-Over thousands of generations, they may develop more traits to promote diving and gliding.
-Over millions of generations, they may learn to breathe underwater or fly through the air.
+Species experience big changes.
+We cannot spontaneously grow fins or wings but descendants that live near water or treetops may develop traits that promote diving and gliding.
+Over millions of generations, species may evolve to breathe underwater or fly through the air.

-Humans have leveraged cultural evolution to create technology that transports us across oceans, through the skies, and into the depths of the sea.
-All of our superpowers are built on our sociality.
+Humans leverage cultural evolution to create technology that transports us across oceans, through the skies, and into the depths of the sea.
+All these superpowers are built on sociality.
 E.O.
 Wilson referred to Homo sapiens as a eusocial species.
-We live and work together to survive.
-But humans, especially in the Western Hemisphere, see themselves as individuals.
+We must live and work together to survive.
+But humans, especially in the Western Hemisphere, often identify as individuals.

 You have a unique set of traits, strengths, and weaknesses that makes you, you.
 So, any treatment designed to help you live a happier and healthier life should be tailored to you and your needs.
-And since you are the only person who has always been there for you, you are the most consistently available help in your quest for health.
+You are the only person who has always been there for you, so you are your best advocate in your quest for health.

-That’s where I come in.
-I’m here to help you recognize your cards and learn how to play them.
-I’m here to help you help yourself to a healthier life.
+I’m here to help you use your past and present to build a bright future.
+My writing and services bring actionable context to complex topics.
+All you have to do is read and subscribe.
 Are you ready and willing to help yourself to health?

 Josh Telfer, BSc, DPT/PT, CLT, MPH